"One in three mouthfuls of food we eat is dependent on pollination"

 Many fruit and vegetables need to be pollinated by insects for fruits to form.
 Strawberries, apples, raspberries as well as broad beans, peas and courgettes are just a few of the edible plants that rely on visiting insects to take pollen from flower to flower – a process known as pollination.
 This then leads to fertilisation and fruit formation.
 If there are not enough insects around to do this work then fruit may not form.
 Learn more about pollination using our Plant pollination and reproduction information sheet.

-The RHS have done research into many plants found in the garden, wildflowers and plants from around the world.
+The RHS have done research into many plants found in the garden, including wildflowers and plants from around the world.
 We have a trademarked logo that can be found on plants that are good for pollinators in garden centres, nurseries and DIY shops across the UK.
 You can find out more about plants for pollinators and the work the RHS has done in this area by following the link below.

 Use our Pollinating insects spotter guide to identify pollinators found in the garden or local area.